What is Ping and Jitter, and Why Are They Important for Calls?

 Imagine Ping is the courier's speed, and Jitter is how punctual they are.
 If the courier travels fast but arrives with different delays each time — that's Jitter.
 And if they travel slowly overall — that's Ping.

-Check your Ping and Jitter right now on DoCam.io.
+Measure your Ping and Jitter instantly on DoCam.io.